zwiebert/tronferno-fhem/README.md

 Please read the [English module help text](doc/sduino_fernotron.pod) for more information.

 A SIGNALduino needs do be defined first.
-Fernotron requires is as I/O Device to connect to physical Fernotron devices via RF.
+Fernotron requires it as I/O Device to connect to physical Fernotron devices via RF.

 * Define devices to control shutters